 In 1946 President Harry Truman appointed Hastie Governor of the Virgin Islands, a post he held until 1949.
 William Hastie thus became the first African American to hold the post of governor of a U.S. territory.
 In 1949, President Truman nominated Hastie for Judge of the Third United States Circuit Court of Appeals and on July 19, 1950 the Senate confirmed Hastie for the position.
 At that time, this was the highest judicial position held by an African American.
 He retired from the judgeship in 1971.

-William Henry Hastie died on April 14, 1976, leaving behind his wife, the former Beryl Lockhart, and his children, William H., Jr., and daughter Karen H. Williams.
+William Henry Hastie, a member of Sigma Pi Phi Fraternity, died on April 14, 1976 at the age of 71, leaving behind his wife, the former Beryl Lockhart, and his children, William H., Jr., and daughter Karen H. Williams.